Walver-io/docs/verification-process.md

 1. User provides their Twitter username
 2. System generates a verification link for Twitter
-3. User posts a specific tweet with a verification code
+3. User follows a link to a verification page
-4. System verifies the post to confirm ownership
+4. User clicks a button to verify their account

 To enable: